-In-School Suspension (ISS)
+In-School Intervention (ISI)

-In-school suspension is a structured disciplinary action in which a student is isolated or removed from regular classroom activities.
+In-School Intervention is a structured disciplinary action in which a student is isolated or removed from regular classroom activities (formerly known as the Recovery Room).
 The student remains in the school setting.
-The principal/designee may assign students to the in-school suspension program for a reasonable and specified period, not to exceed ten (10) consecutive days for each offense.
+The principal/designee may assign students to the in-school intervention program for a reasonable and specified period, not to exceed ten (10) consecutive days for each offense.
 This does not include placing the student in another regular classroom.
 Students must complete all assignments before dismissal.